Eunice has, insofar as it is possible to say such a thing,

 functional.
 The real open question is whether enough blood is

-is blocked, and two are damaged in an as yet unknown
+in that area is blocked, and two are damaged in an as yet unknown

 percentage.